jawsmartin/jawsmartin.github.io/_posts/2015-03-00-afterskoolz-case-study.md

   </li>
 </ul>

 Adding Afterskoolz functionality for children, such as the ability to talk with their classmates and teachers for children was discussed, but shelved in favor of focusing on other users.
-The idea of social-networking capabilities is obviously worthwhile and, I'd imagine, will added sooner, rather than later.
+The idea of social-networking capabilities is obviously worthwhile and, I'd imagine, will be added sooner, rather than later.

 ---